waelhammoudeh/overpass-4-slackware/README.md

 This is NOT a tutorial for OverpassAPI.
 I will just show you how I installed it on my system, so you too can have your own local server.

-There are public servers running around the world.
-The issue with them; the coming and going.
-They disappear with no warning, having your own avoids the unpleasant surprises.
-There are other reasons to have your own server ...
+There are public servers running overpassAPI around the world.
+There are a lot of issues with using a public server which can be avoided with having ones own server.

 Hardware Requirements: